LeetLLM

 Packing and splitting data

-This lab keeps same idea:
+This lab keeps the same idea:

 • encode text once